EngSherifKhaled/CardioPredict/README.md

 ---

 ## Inference-Time Handling
-- Missing numeric and categorical inputs handled using **median/mode imputation** derived from training data
+- Missing numeric and categorical inputs handled using median/mode imputation derived from training data
-- Clinical variables **are not inferred** from other features, avoiding compounded uncertainty
+- Clinical variables are **not inferred** from other features, avoiding compounded uncertainty
 - Users are informed of any missing data used in predictions

 ---

 ## Results
 - Confusion matrix and ROC curve show strong classification performance
-- Key predictors: Age, chest pain type (cp), maximum heart rate achieved (thalach)
+- Key predictors: Age, chest pain type (`cp`), maximum heart rate achieved (`thalch`)
 - SHAP plots highlight patient-level risk factors

----

-## Next Steps / Future Work
-1. Finalize model artifacts
-   - Ensure `rf_pipeline.pkl` and `impute_values.pkl` are saved and versioned
-   - Confirm all plots are stored in Drive
-2. Documentation & Reporting
-   - Refined Step 19 summary in notebook
-   - Update README.md with modeling, results, and inference-time handling
-3. Demo / Presentation Layer
-   - Build a minimal Streamlit app:
-     - Input sliders/dropdowns with "Unknown" option
-     - Output: predicted probability, class, and risk bar
-     - Optional: SHAP waterfall for individual patient explanation
-4. Reproducibility & Packaging
-   - Clean folder structure
-   - Add `requirements.txt`
-   - Ensure end-to-end reproducibility
-5. Optional / Future Work
-   - Validate on an external dataset if available
-   - Monitor predictions for drift (conceptual)
-   - Ensemble strategies only if performance gains justify

 ---